Horse race of weekly idiosyncratic momentum strategies with respect to various risk metrics: Evidence from the Chinese stock market: Acknowledgements

 \section{Acknowledgements}

-This work was partly supported by The Startup Foundation for Introducing Talent of NUIST, the Project of Philosophy and Social Science Research in Colleges and Universities in Jiangsu Province (2019SJA0156), and the Fundamental Research Funds for the Central Universities.
+This work was partly supported by Humanities and Social Sciences Fund of Ministry of Education of China [grant number 20YJC790113], the Project of Philosophy and Social Science Research in Colleges and Universities in Jiangsu Province [grant number 2019SJA0156], the Startup Foundation for Introducing Talent of NUIST, and the Fundamental Research Funds for the Central Universities.